wpage-cmu/pui-homework-template/final-project/readme.md

 Added wellness as default, will include both price and timeframe within the same edit interaction.

 <img src="images/pr2f.png" alt="protype 1 with a notification on an iPhone lock screen stating that the user has $38 left in their clothes budget that month" width="220">
 Explored different intervention types.

 ## Feedback Summary
+The first point of feedback was a technical one: how can you establish that someone is 'visiting' a location?
+Is Google Places API precise enough to see that you are in one store versus another?
+What if I am just walking by a store and stop to talk to someone?

+Both points are good feedback.
+I think that a time threshold can be applied, where if you are in the same location 1 min or so later (longer than a quick stop outside of a store but shorter than the minimum visit to a store), we can reasonably assume that you are in a store.
+As for the precision of the Places API, that is something that I investigated their documentation to get the answer to.
+Just using the GPS, they state 20m but the accuracy can be worse when inside buildings.
+However, they use Wifi to mitigate that, and are able to maintain the same level of accuracy within 20m.
+I will be investigating this more thoroughly during the building of the project.

 ## Milestones
 Nov 4 - 10
 * Send dummy notification when I enter a restaurant
+* Assess precision of location

 Nov 11 - 17
 * Build primary interfaces for users to enter their targets